Straight to your inbox

 Email marketing is still one of the most effective channels for marketing your business today, but it’s evolving.

 While newsletters and one-off campaigns will always have their place in your email marketing strategy, the smartest companies are starting to set up automatic email campaigns that trigger off of a user’s actions.

 Why?
 Because these automatic emails are timely, personalized and hyper-relevant to the reader.
 As a result, they are opened and clicked more frequently and drive visits and revenue for your business.

-Sound good?
-Then keep reading.
-In this guide, we’ll go deeper into exactly what automation is and show you 10 different types of automated email campaigns you can use in your own business to grow your revenue.
+Let’s go deeper into exactly what automation is and look at 10 different types of automated email campaigns you can use in your own business to grow your revenue.

 As opposed to newsletters and one-off campaigns that you create and send to a whole list of people in one go, an automatic email campaign is set up once and then automatically sent to a particular individual when that person meets a certain trigger.

 To give you an example, imagine you’re Facebook and you want to send an email to somebody when they signup for an account.
 This email will welcome them to Facebook and show them how to get started adding friends and uploading a profile picture in an attempt to get them to become a frequent user.